 Authorizing Data Interoperability with a valid license and enabling it in the ArcGIS Desktop application adds additional out-of-the-box support for over 100 GIS, CAD, raster, and database formats, and grants you access to the FME Workbench application.

 To enable the Data Interoperability you must first authorize it with a valid license.

 Single use installations

 Single-use installations of ArcGIS Desktop require an authorization file.
-If your ArcGIS Desktop Single Use installation is not licensed to use Data Interoperability, you can obtain an authorization file through My Esri.
+If your ArcGIS Desktop Single Use installation is not licensed to use Data Interoperability, you can obtain an authorization file at the Esri Support Center.

 After you receive your authorization file, open ArcGIS Administrator.
 Click Authorize Now, choose the option I have received an authorization file from Esri and am now ready to finish the registration process, click Next, then click Browse to locate your saved provisioning (.prvc) file.